Alysson Muotri: Biography

 In December 2016, he launched the book "Espiral - Conversas Científicas do Século XXI" (Spiral - Scientific Conversations of the 21st Century), published by Atheneu, a collection of more than 200 articles published over ten years as a columnist for G1.

 In December 2017, the Brazilian researcher discovered in an experiment with mini-brains that a drug used for 60 years against malaria, chloroquine, works as a vaccine against Zika.

 Then, also using mini-brains, in a study published in January 2018 in the journal Scientific Reports, from the prestigious Nature group, Muotri's team says that the drug Sofosbuvir, used to treat hepatitis C, can cure Zika infection, as well as preventing the transmission of the virus from mother to baby during pregnancy.

 On July 25, 2019, Muotri sent to the International Space Station (ISS), in a SpaceX capsule, an autonomous box with dozens of mini-brains, which remained in space for a month.
 The research aimed to verify the reaction of organoids in microgravity, for research into autism, Alzheimer's disease and other neurological conditions.
 And he sent the second part of this research, on December 6, 2020, to the ISS.

-In a study published on December 8, 2020, in the scientific journal EMBO Molecular Medicine, Muotri and his team identified two candidate drugs to neutralize the deficits caused by the lack of the MECP2 gene, which causes Rett syndrome, with laboratory tests carried out on human mini-brains at the University of California at San Diego (USA).
+In a study published on December 8, 2020, in the scientific journal EMBO Molecular Medicine, Muotri and his team identified two candidate drugs to neutralize the deficits caused by the lack of the MECP2 gene, which causes Rett syndrome, with laboratory tests carried out on human mini-brains at the University of California, San Diego (USA).
 Two drugs were used which can now begin phase three clinical trials (already approved in phases 1 and 2, proving they are safe for human consumption).
 The mini-brains "treated" in Muotri's laboratory began to behave as if they didn't have Rett syndrome.

 In 2023, his name was attributed for a mission to the International Space Station, originally in November 2024, to research brain organoids.
 He will stay in space for about 10 days and its expedition will be financed by the University of California.
 Muotri will also select experiments by Brazilian scientists to carry on his flight.
 At the end of 2023, Muotri revealed that there is interest from Canada and South Korea in investing in the flight, but it is unclear whether the Brazilian government will have any involvement, and that biomedical researcher Livia Luz should be trained as his backup.
 In an article on May 1, 2024, it was stated that the flight had been postponed until 2025.
+It was later reported that the plan was put on hold due to cuts to scientific research during Donald Trump's second term.